 This handy feature monitors your pellet consumption and lets you check on your phone so you don’t have to worry about pellets running out.

 While this shouldn’t happen too often, especially if you remember to fill the 24lb hopper.

 It’s still really handy that you don’t have to worry about running out mid-cook and restarting everything.

 You get three removable grill grates that can be positioned for searing or smoking.

 The Tailgater is Traeger’s attempt to offer the convenience and flavor of cooking with pellets, in a portable format.

 With 300 square inches of cooking space, the Tailgater should still be able to handle 3 racks of ribs or up to 2 whole chickens.

-The grill weighs 62 lbs and measure 36 x 37 x 18 inches.
+The grill weighs 62 lbs and measures 36 x 37 x 18 inches.
 The pellet hopper can hold 8 lbs which should allow 4-6 hours of cooking without refilling.

-The EZ-Fold legs are handy feature which allows you to wheel the grill onto the bed or your truck.
+The EZ-Fold legs are a handy feature that allows you to wheel the grill onto the bed or your truck.

-What you gain in portability you give up in features.
-The Tailgater doesn’t include WiFi or any of the other improvements in the Pro, Ironwood or Timberline grills.
+What you gain in portability you give up on features.
+The Tailgater doesn’t include WiFi or any of the other improvements in the Pro, Ironwood, or Timberline grills.